A positive characterization of rational maps

 \dinkus

 The last two sections have material complementary to the main proof.
-In Section~\ref{sec:other-energies}, we explain how a virtual endomorphism $(\pi,\phi)$ gives an asymptotic energy $\oE^p_p[\pi,\phi]$ for each~$p$, with $\oE^2_2$ agreeing with $\ASF[\pi,\phi]$, with a few comments on what this might mean.
+In Section~\ref{sec:other-energies}, we explain how a virtual endomorphism $(\pi,\phi)$ gives an asymptotic energy $\oE^p_p[\pi,\phi]$ for each~$p$, with $\oE^2_2$ essentially agreeing with $\ASF[\pi,\phi]$.
+We give bounds on how $\oE^p_p$ varies as a function of~$p$ and a few comments on what this might mean.